 Which degree program should I choose?

-- M.A.-Ph.D. applicants should already hold a bachelor's degree and plan to complete both the M.A. and the Ph.D. at Catholic University.
+- M.A.-Ph.D. applicants should already hold a bachelor's degree before they would begin at Catholic University and plan to complete both the M.A. and the Ph.D. in this program.

-- Ph.D. applicants should already hold an M.A. in Classics or in Greek and Latin.
+- Ph.D. applicants should already hold an M.A. in Classics or in Greek and Latin before they would begin at Catholic University.

 Once you are ready to apply, please consult the Graduate Admission section of the Catholic University website for more information.
 After you have filled out your online application, you will need to add the following supplementary materials.